New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions I

-where $\varepsilon$ denotes the position of the cut-off and $n$ is the power of the correction term due to effects of QG.
-Firstly, we remark that the position of cut-off $\varepsilon$ signals the place that the quantum gravity effects start to play a role, therefore one may expect it would have the same order as the parameter $a$, but mathematically it could be a different and independent parameter.
-Obviously, Eq.~(\ref{eq9}) indicates that the effect of QG plays a role only within the cut-off (i.e. ${r \leq \varepsilon }$).
+where $\varepsilon$ denotes the position of the gluing surface and $n$ is the power of the correction term due to effects of QG.
+Firstly, we remark that the position of gluing surface $\varepsilon$ signals the place that the QG effects start to play a role, therefore one may expect it would have the same order as the parameter $a$, but mathematically it could be a different and independent parameter.
+Obviously, Eq.~(\ref{eq9}) indicates that the effect of QG plays a role only within the gluing surface (i.e. ${r \leq \varepsilon}$).
 Specially, at $r=0$ it becomes the form of $g=\sqrt {r^2+a^2}$ as in S-V black hole.
-While for ${r > \varepsilon }$ the effect of QG is so small that can be neglected and thus ${g^2}\left( {r,a} \right)$ reverts to the standard Schwarzschild case, namely $g=r$.
-Secondly, it is easy to check that the continuity of the metric and its derivatives with respect to $r$ at cut-off can be guaranteed up to the arbitrary order which is controlled by the power factor $n$.
-The larger $n$ is, the smoothness of the metric at cut-off becomes better.
-Throughout this paper we specify $n =3$ such that the curvature invariants as well as the energy density and pressure are continuous at the cut-off, since these quantities involve in the second derivative of the metric.
+While for ${r > \varepsilon}$ the effect of QG is so small that can be neglected and thus ${g^2}\left( {r,a} \right)$ reverts to the standard Schwarzschild case, namely $g=r$.
+In the more general scenario, $A(r,a)$ may not be identical to $B(r,a)$ for $r > \varepsilon$.
+Their formulations are contingent upon the external spacetime intended for amalgamation in our investigation.
+Subsequently, we will formulate a new black-to-white hole solution rooted in the V-S spacetime, characterized by $A=B$ \cite{cha26}.
+Conversely, in section~\ref{sec3}, the novel solution derived from Refs.~\cite {chb27,cha27} engenders $A \ne B$.
+Secondly, it is easy to check that the continuity of the metric and its derivatives with respect to $r$ at gluing surface can be guaranteed up to the arbitrary order which is controlled by the power factor $n$.
+The larger $n$ is, the smoothness of the metric at gluing surface becomes better.
+Throughout this paper we specify $n =3$ such that the curvature invariants as well as the energy density and pressure are continuous at the gluing surface, since these quantities involve in the second derivative of the metric.
 Thirdly, it is interesting to notice that the correction term in Eq.~(\ref{eq9}) contains the even powers of $r$ only such that the modified metric remains to be symmetric for $r\rightarrow -r$.
 This property also plays an essential role in the construction of black-to-white hole solutions.

 Now, by considering $ f\left( {r,a} \right)=1 - {{2m} \mathord{\left/ {\vphantom {{2m} {\sqrt {{r^2} + {a^2}} }}} \right. \kern-\nulldelimiterspace} {\sqrt {{r^2} + {a^2}} }}$ as given in Eq.~(\ref{eq2}), we construct a new RBH whose metric takes the following form